-The recent warm conditions have provided the perfect breeding ground for parvovirus.
+The recent rain, followed by warm days have provided the perfect breeding conditions for parvovirus, which emerges most often during spring and autumn, though outbreaks can occur at any time of the year.
 The highly contagious infection affects a dog’s gastrointestinal tract, is often fatal, especially to young dogs, but is easily preventable.

 The City of Playford has received recent reports of dogs contracting the virus in the Playford area.

 Council reassures the community that it adheres to a strict hygiene regime in cleaning communal water bowls and play areas, as well as maintaining regular communication with the Animal Welfare League and the Dog and Cat Management Board about the issue.

 Dr Trevor Baker, from Blakes Crossing Veterinary Surgery, said the best way to protect your dog from the parvovirus is to have your dog vaccinated on a regular basis.
 “Dogs require a 12-month or three-year booster vaccination to ensure they are totally safe from parvo infection,” Dr Baker said.
 “At this time of year, given the hot and humid weather conditions, your dog can pick up the parvovirus from any open space.
 “They are equally susceptible to getting parvo from car tyres, footpaths and other public places.”

 Dr Baker said he’s reassured that more and more pet owners are coming into his surgery to immunise their dogs.